We're an affiliate

 Sideways walking in dogs can be a sign of pain but it is not always the case.
 Dogs with a dominant hind foot may appear to walk sideways because of the imbalance in forces on the ground, and this is not a sign of pain.

-However, injuries, medical conditions, and uncomfortable harnesses may make your dog to have a strange walking pattern because of pain.
+However, injuries, medical conditions, and uncomfortable harnesses may cause your dog to have a strange walking pattern because of pain.

 3. Can breed-specific characteristics influence a dog’s walking pattern?